DesconBelgrade/Klimerko/README.md

 - If your device is connected, but the sensor data you're seeing on AllThingsTalk is "0":
 	- [Check your wiring](#hardware-assembly) to make sure everything is connected properly.
 	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.
 	- Make sure that you haven't removed too much insulation from the wires.
 In this case, one wire could be touching another wire with the exposed part, causing a short-circuit.
-If that's the case, de-solder the wire, cut it shorter (so only 2mm or less is exposed) and solder it back.
+If that's the case, de-solder the wire, cut it shorter (only 2mm or less should be exposed before soldering) and solder it back.
 - If it seems your device won't turn on:
 	- The NodeMCU has a blue LED right above the small shiny metallic box.
 That LED blinks for a brief moment right when you plug the device into power.
 If yours doesn't blink when you plug it in, check the USB cable (and try another one if you have it).
 If that makes no difference, check the power supply (the adapter).
 	- Make sure that there's no solder between any two pins on the board (either the NodeMCU or the BME280 sensor).
 If this is the case, it is causing a short-circuit and could break the device.